Key Quote

 Technique 2 — DIRECT ADDRESS / ORAL STORYTELLING VOICE

-The exclamation 'Oh!' and the direct naming 'Scrooge!' create a conversational (informal, as if speaking to the reader) narrative voice.
-Dickens mimics the tradition of oral storytelling — a narrator addressing a fireside audience — which suits the novella's origins as a Christmas story meant to be read aloud.
+The exclamation 'Oh!' and the direct naming 'Scrooge!' create a conversationalconversational — informal, as if speaking to the reader narrative voice.
+Dickens mimics the tradition of oral storytellingoral storytelling — The tradition of narrating stories aloud to an audience — a narrator addressing a fireside audience — which suits the novella's origins as a Christmas story meant to be read aloud.
 This intimacy makes the moral lesson feel personal rather than preachy.

-This technique establishes Dickens' narratorial persona (the character adopted by the narrator) as both entertainer and moral guide.
+This technique establishes Dickens' narratorial personanarratorial persona — The character or personality adopted by the narrator as both entertainer and moral guide.
 The warmth of the narration contrasts sharply with Scrooge's coldness, creating an implicit standard of human warmth against which Scrooge is measured and found wanting.

 Key Words